-The distances are too vast to cover all the country’s highlights in one tour, but starting and finishing in the capital you could probably manage most of the well-known sights by road in sixteen days – longer if you want to linger.
+The distances are too vast to cover all the country’s highlights in one tour, but starting in the capital and finishing in Victoria Falls you could manage most of the well-known sights by road in three weeks – longer if you want to linger.

-Namibia’s quaint capital, tucked away in the Central Highlands, is a pleasant place to browse for crafts, and sample the local cuisine in some fine restaurants.
+Namibia’s quaint capital, tucked away in the Central Highlands, is a good place to get your bearings, browse for crafts and sample the local cuisine.

 2 Fish River Canyon

 Peer over the canyon rim, hike along the valley floor or relax in the hot springs of this jaw-dropping geological wonder.

 Admire the town’s well-preserved German colonial architecture, and visit nearby Kolmanskop, where the abandoned diamond-mining buildings are gradually being swallowed by sand.

 A photographer’s paradise; be sure to catch sunrise or sunset across the dunes and hike over the sand to the ghostly vleis, spotted with skeletal trees.

 Namibia’s main seaside resort offers fascinating desert tours, adrenaline sports on the dunes, and the chance to wine, dine and relax.